jhrcook/mustashe/README.md

 The goal of ‘stashR’ is to save time on long-running computations by storing and reloading the resulting object after the first run.
-The next time the computation is run, instead of evaluating the code, the stashed object is loaded. ‘stashr’ is great for storing intermediate objects in an analysis.
+The next time the computation is run, instead of evaluating the code, the stashed object is loaded. ‘stashR’ is great for storing intermediate objects in an analysis.

 ## Installation